Merzasphor/MWSE/docs/source/lua/type/niCamera/worldPointToScreenPoint.rst

 Returns
 ----------------------------------------------------------------------------------------------------

-`tes3vector2`_.
+screenPosition (`tes3vector2`_)
     The screen space position.
 Screen space is measured as ([-screenWidth/2, screenWidth/2], [-screenHeight/2, screenHeight/2]) with up-right being positive and an origin at the center of the screen.

 Parameters
 ----------------------------------------------------------------------------------------------------